-As The National History Bee and Bowl continue to grow, we are always seeking talented and motivated people to help us grow and oversee our competitions.
+As International Academic Competitions and the National History Bee and Bowl continue to grow, we are always seeking talented and motivated people to help us grow and oversee our competitions.

-Tournament Director – Tournament directors run our Regional tournaments throughout the USA and are typically compensated in the $100-$200 range depending on how large the tournament they oversee is.
+Tournament Director – Tournament directors run our Regional tournaments throughout the USA and are typically compensated in the $150-$250 range depending on how large the tournament they oversee is.
 Our Tournament Coordinators explain the directing process to the directors in the weeks leading up to the event.
 Tournament Directors are responsible for overseeing the tournaments as they happen, including leading the opening meetings, collecting payments, tallying scores, and reading the final rounds.
 Tournament Directors then can move on to become Tournament Coordinators or take higher level positions if interested.
 Many directors only direct once or twice a year, which is fine.

 Question Writer – Our tournaments can’t exist without questions, so we need a large team of writers to produce our sets!
 Typically, we pay between $4 and $6 per standard tossup question, depending on experience and other factors.
 Prospective writers should fill out this form.
 Students who compete are welcome to write as well.
 We will make sure that your questions are never used at tournaments in which you could potentially compete; they will be stockpiled until after you graduate or used in different age divisions.

 Full-time Staff Member – Have you considered a career in the burgeoning academic competition industry?
 While experience with history and academic competitions are helpful, even more important factors in hiring include personal reliability, attention to detail, being comfortable traveling and in front of crowds, and excellent people skills.
 If you think you have what it takes, please send your resume to email@example.com along with a cover letter stating the reasons for your interest, particularly relevant experience, and what aspects of work (e.g. directing, coordinating, question writing, organizational development, outreach, etc.) you are most interested in.